Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to score more than 57.5 points just twice this season.
+- Appalachian State and its opponents have scored at least 58 points just twice this year.

-- UL Monroe and its opponents have combined to score more than 57.5 points in four of seven games this season.

-- The two teams combine to average 52.7 points per game, 4.8 less than the total in this contest.

-- The 58.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 57.5 over/under in this contest.
+- These two squads surrender a combined 58.4 points per game, 0.4 more than this contest's over/under.

-- The Mountaineers and their opponents score an average of 56.6 points per game, 0.9 fewer than Saturday's total.
+- The average total in Mountaineers games this season is 56.6, 1.4 points fewer than Saturday's over/under of 58 .

-- The 53 PPG average total in Warhawks games this season is 4.5 points fewer than this game's over/under.
+- The 53 PPG average total in Warhawks games this season is five points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- In Appalachian State's seven games this year, it has four wins against the spread.
+- Appalachian State has played seven games, with four wins against the spread.

 - This season, the Mountaineers are winless ATS when entering a game as a favorite of 27.5 points or more.

-- Appalachian State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Appalachian State's games this year have gone over the total in three out of seven opportunities (42.9%).

 - When Appalachian State records more than 34.4 points, it is 1-1 against the spread and 2-0 overall.

-- Appalachian State is 3-2 against the spread and 5-0 overall when the team piles up more than 448.7 yards.
+- Appalachian State is 3-2 against the spread and 5-0 overall when the team amasses more than 448.7 yards.

-- This year, the Mountaineers have 12 turnovers, two fewer than the Warhawks have takeaways (14).
+- The Mountaineers have 12 giveaways this season, while the Warhawks have 14 takeaways .

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.